 If you wish to cease using the services of Fisher Investments Europe at any time, then send notification in writing and the arrangement will cease in accordance with the IMA.
 However, if a transaction is in the middle of being arranged on your behalf at that time and it is too late to unwind it, then the transaction may need to be completed first.

 13. Complaints

 Fisher Investments Europe seeks to provide a high standard of service to clients at all times.
-If you have a complaint about services, please contact Fisher Investments Europe:
+If you have a complaint about services by Fisher Investments Europe or its affiliates, please contact: